wassupluke/Launcher/docs/build.md

 ./gradlew assembleDefaultRelease
 ```

-This will create an apk file at `app/build/outputs/apk/default/release/app-default-release-unsigned.apk`.
+This will create an APK file at `app/build/outputs/apk/default/release/app-default-release-unsigned.apk`.

 Note that you need to sign it: